Inspiring a culture of higher education

 - Joyce Seals, Chairperson (Former Mayor, City of Saginaw)

-- Myiesha Smith, Trustee (North America Community Relations Specialist, Nexteer Automotive)
+- Myiesha Smith, Secretary (North America Community Relations Specialist, Nexteer Automotive)

 - Dr. Mamie Thorns, Trustee (SVSU – Special Asst. to the President for Diversity Programs)

-- Laura Yockey, Trustee (Sr. Lender, Saginaw Community President, Chemical Bank)
+- Laura Yockey, Trustee (Saginaw Community President/Market Manager/Middle Market, TCF Bank)

 - Deborah Sanchez, Director

-Norman Braddock, Joe Madison, Diane Scorsone, Jimmy Greene, Mike Manley, Kathryn Curtiss Spence, John Humphreys, Odie Pruitt, Karen Lawrence-Webster, Kimberly Houston-Philpot, Carl Ruth
+Norman Braddock, Joe Madison, Diane Scorsone, Jimmy Greene, Mike Manley, Kathryn Curtiss Spence, John Humphreys, Odie Pruitt, Karen Lawrence-Webster, Kimberly Houston, Carl Ruth